 - Keep very salty foods to a minimum.
-Limit crisps and other salty snacks to less than once per week. - Sugary, acidic drinks such as squashes and 'fruit juices' can cause tooth decay if drunk frequently between meals. - Do not give raw eggs or raw shellfish to toddlers as they may cause food poisoning.
-Make sure eggs are well cooked right through.
-Only red lion eggs can be safely eaten lightly cooked. - Do not give, swordfish, marlin or shark to toddlers, as they may contain high levels of mecury.
+This includes crisps and other salty snacks. - Sugary, acidic drinks such as squashes and 'fruit juice' drinks can cause tooth decay if drunk frequently between meals. - Do not give raw eggs or raw shellfish to toddlers as they may cause food poisoning.
+Make sure eggs are well cooked right through. - Do not give shark, swordfish and marlin to toddlers, as they may contain high levels of mecury.
 Limit smaller oily fish to twice a week for girls and four times a week for boys. e.g. sardines, mackerel, salmon, trout, eel.